Diego2gonzalez/JsonToCsvProject/README.md

 Step 2: Writing CSV

-Retrieve all keys from the first Map → these become the CSV headers.
+Retrieve headers from the first Map → CSV headers

 For each Map in the list:

-Iterate over the values in the same order as headers.
+Iterate over headers

-Convert each value to a string.
+Convert values to strings

-If the value is null, write an empty string "".
+If null → write empty string ""

-Write the headers and rows to a CSV file using OpenCSV.
+Write headers and rows using OpenCSV

-Algorithm (simplified):
+Algorithm:

 headers = keys from first Map
 write headers to CSV